Tri-coupler geometries for achromatic nulling interferometry in the near-infrared: Introduction

-Astrophotonics~\cite{Bland-Hawthorn2009, Bryant2017, Dinkelaker2021, Jovanovic2023} is an emerging field that leverages photonic technologies developed by universities, research centers, and the telecommunications industry to manipulate light in waveguides and fibers before a science camera.
+Astrophotonics~\cite{Bland-Hawthorn2009, Bryant2017, Dinkelaker2021, Jovanovic2023} is an emerging field that leverages photonic technologies developed by universities, research centers, and the telecommunications industry to manipulate light from a telescope in waveguides and fibers before a science camera.
 These devices enable on-chip starlight suppression for direct exoplanet detection.
-PICs are already deployed at observatories: GRAVITY serves as the beam combiner for the Very Large Telescope Interferometer~(VLTI)~\cite{Gillessen2010}, and the Fibered Imager for a Single Telescope~(FIRST)-PIC~\cite{Perrin2006,Barjot2020} is installed at the Subaru Telescope.
-The latter uses $H\alpha$ emission detection~\cite{Huby2012, Huby2013} for brown dwarf identification.
-The Guided Light Interferometric Nulling Technologies~(GLINT)~\cite{Norris2014}, installed at the Subaru Telescope, is a photonic nulling interferometry instrument~\cite{Arcadi2024}.
-The Nulling Observations of exoplaneTs and dusT~(NOTT) instrument is another nulling interferometer that employs a PIC to increase the null depth and operates in the mid-infrared at the VLTI~\cite{Garreau2024, Sanny2026}.
-These photonic examples show the breadth of current astrophotonics.
+Photonic beam combiners are a natural candidate for nulling interferometry because they can separate starlight and surrounding light, such as exoplanet light~\cite{Errmann2015}.
+There are many examples of PICs at observatories~\cite{Gillessen2010,Perrin2006,Huby2012,Norris2014, Setterholm2023}, but only a handful are used for nulling interferometry.
+The Guided Light Interferometric Nulling Technologies~(GLINT)~\cite{Norris2014} at the Subaru telescope uses beam combiners for nulling interferometry in the near-infrared~\cite{Arcadi2024} and the Nulling Observations of exoplaneTs and dusT~(NOTT) instrument of the Asgard instrument suit is a mid-infrared nulling interferometer~\cite{martinod2023} installed at the Very Large Telescope Interferometer~(VLTI) visitor instrument bench~\cite{Sanny2026}.
 When fabricating these photonic chips, the choice of beam combiner is a critical step in PIC design, with coupler selection restricted by materials and fabrication methods.

-The NOTT instrument employs directional couplers~\cite{Gretzinger2019}.
-With careful design, evanescent directional couplers can be made nearly achromatic, as demonstrated in the predecessor to the GLINT instrument~\cite{Martinod:21}.
-A configuration of three identical, evanescently coupled waveguides -- a tri-coupler -- may offer superior achromatic nulling.
-For a 3D structure, injecting equal-intensity asymmetric (at a 180° phase difference) light into two waveguides will produce a null in the third waveguide.
-For a planner device, the two outer nulling requires light injected into the outer waveguides.
-Chromaticity in the input phase difference will affect this null.
-Achromatic phase shifters~\cite{Douglass2025} are being developed, but this was not the focus of this paper.
-Previous tri-coupler demonstrations have utilized ultrafast laser inscription~(ULI) in bulk glass, a low-index-contrast technology ($\Delta$n$\approx$0.001) that enables low-loss, three-dimensional waveguides~\cite{Gretzinger2015}.
-However, this technology requires large bend radii that will limit scalability.